borhenryk/startup_webpage/_posts/2015-02-24-textgeneration.markdown

     </div>

     <div class="toright">
-        <p>Since I had some problems to combine the information from the different sources I created the graphic to the left which shows a combination of the <a href="http://colah.github.io/posts/2015-08-Understanding-LSTMs/">blog post</a> and the <a href="https://jasdeep06.github.io/posts/Understanding-LSTM-in-Tensorflow-MNIST/">post here</a> where I think the graphics are very helpful but an error in explaining the number_units is present.
+        <p align="justify">Since I had some problems to combine the information from the different sources I created the graphic to the left which shows a combination of the <a href="http://colah.github.io/posts/2015-08-Understanding-LSTMs/">blog post</a> and the <a href="https://jasdeep06.github.io/posts/Understanding-LSTM-in-Tensorflow-MNIST/">post here</a> where I think the graphics are very helpful but an error in explaining the number_units is present.
 Check the <a href="https://stackoverflow.com/questions/37901047/what-is-num-units-in-tensorflow-basiclstmcell/53760729#53760729">Stack Overflow Answer</a> for detailed information and the full size graphic.</p>
     </div>
 </div>